top of page

 We Keep Comparing Them to the Boys — That’s the Problem

-There’s this constant push to make the girls “play like the boys.”
+There’s a constant push to make girls “play like the boys.”

 But that was never the case.